sharonpamela/advancedsolutionsbootcamp/flow_verify_app/flow_verify_app.rst

 Verify that the Windows Client VM can still access the Task Manager application using the web browser and the load balancer IP address.

-Verify console access from Calm to the load balancer, web, and database service VMs, which uses TCP port 22.
+Verify SSH console access from Calm to the load balancer, web, and database service VMs, which uses TCP port 22.

 Takeaways